warbe-maker/VBA-Component-Management/README.md

 > The _CompMan Add-in_ is the only means which allows to update outdated _Used&nbsp;Common&nbsp;Components_ in the [CompMan.xlsb][1] Workbook.
 I.e. the development instance of the Add-in.

 ## Contribution
-Contribution of any kind is welcome raising issues or by commenting the corresponding post [Programmatic-ally-updating-Excel-VBA-code][2].
+Contribution of any kind is welcome, raising issues specifically.

 [1]:https://gitcdn.link/cdn/warbe-maker/VBA-Components-Management-Services/master/CompMan.xlsb